cbinding/VocabularyMatchingTool/README.md

 The application is (currently) deployed to http://heritagedata.org/vocabularyMatchingTool/ but you can deploy it to your own web server by simply copying the contents of the /src directory to a directory on your server.
 There are no server side components, no configuration or database required - all data is obtained via AJAX calls to existing Linked Open Data (LOD) sources.

-All source code for the deployed application is included, and made available as Creative Commons zero (CC0).
+All source code used in the deployed application is included, and is made available under a Creative Commons zero (CC0) license.